MR0100/get_structure_generator/README.md

 here, package_name is important.

 you will get all the comments there in the code to understand what's happening and how to use.

+#### YOU CAN ADD THIS CODE IN THE SNIPPETS, THAT WILL BE BETTER TO USE THIS.